The day-to-day activities of the EHC are managed by a small Brussels-based team.

 Kristine Jansone comes to the EHC with ten years of work experience in the not-for-profit sector with a focus on youth engagement and volunteering.

 In the six years prior to the EHC, Kristine led the Ecumenical Youth Council’s work in Europe (EYCE), a Brussels-based Christian youth network working towards bringing together young Christians from different denominations to overcome issues such as nationalism, xenophobia, social exclusion, and proselytism.
 The sole employee of EYCE, Kristine was led to work independently and has gained much experience in managing multiple projects, including the organisation of events, youth training, multi-annual campaigns as well as communication projects.

 She has a background in education, communication, and marketing.
 A Latvian national, Kristine speaks Latvian, English, and Russian as well as some French and Swedish.
 Kristine has an academic background in theology, pedagogy, and management of culture.

 Nastassia Kisialeva, Communications and Public Policy Officer

 Nastia joined the EHC in January 2020 as Communications and Public Policy Officer and as such she supports the EHC in its Communications and Public Policy activities together with Laura Savini.

 Nastia is a dual Belgian and Belarussian national.
 She was born in Belarus and moved to Belgium as a child where she spent most of her life and where she did her studies.
-Prior to joining the EHC, Nastia worked for the Belgian Ministry of Defence as a security analyst providing translation services for English and Russian.
+Prior to joining the EHC, Nastia worked for the Belgian Government as a translator.
 Nastia has also experience in working on a European project in the area of veterinary science.

 She is a certified translator for Russian, English and French and is also fluent in Dutch and Spanish.